artificial-intelligence-first/ssot/docs/PLANS.md

 - **WHAT**: ExecPlan is a structured Markdown-based methodology for managing multi-hour AI-driven development tasks through living documents that agents continuously update
 - **WHY**: Enables AI agents to maintain context, track progress, and autonomously complete complex tasks without losing state across sessions or context windows
 - **WHEN**: Use for any development task requiring >30 minutes of AI agent work, complex features, significant refactors, or multi-step implementations
-- **HOW**: Create a PLANS.md file with mandatory sections (Progress, Surprises, Decisions, Outcomes), maintain it as work progresses, and ensure complete self-containment
+- **HOW**: Create a PLANS.md file following the **Standard ExecPlan Schema** (MUST), including Safety Constraints, and maintain it as work progresses.
-- **WATCH_OUT**: Never rely on external documentation links; all knowledge must be embedded directly in the plan for true self-containment
+- **WATCH_OUT**: Never rely on external documentation links for execution; all necessary knowledge must be embedded.
+Ensure strict adherence to ISO 8601 timestamps.

 ---